hanadmse/GasStationApp/README.md

 2.)
 Navigate to the directory where you want to clone the project.

-3.)
-Run the following command to clone the repository.

 4.)
-Clone project and Navigate into the project directory.
+Clone the project and navigate into the project directory.

 Step 2: Configure MySQL Database